6 Genius Ways to Open a Wine Bottle Without a Corkscrew

 Make a handle out of a key

 Nervous about using a hammer or scissors?
 Here’s how to open a wine bottle without a corkscrew and without potentially dangerous objects.
 Drive a house key diagonally into the cork at a 45-degree angle until it is all the way in.
 Slowly twist the key around and up, around and up, until you are able to get a grip on the cork and pull it out.
+In case using one of these tricks ends badly, here’s everything you need to know about red wine stain removal, including how to get red wine out of clothes.

 Bang it against the wall